avilabiel/blackjack-cli/README.md

 2. _*Use Cases*_: store the use cases of the system without being coupled to external things.
 Basically, all the business levels are stored here.
 Examples: `Start Game`, `Give a Card`, `Hit`, `Stand`, etc.
 3. _*Externals*_: store everything that does not impact the business rules like Databases, Libraries, CLI, HTTP frameworks, etc.

+#### Benefits from Clean Architecture

 There are many benefits of using Clean Architecture and SOLID principles, some of them are:

 1. Easy to test
 2. Easy to maintain (e.g.: we can easily move from in-memory repositories to a MySQL or MongoDB repository)
 3. Easy to serve on other platforms
+4. Business rules not coupled to external items like libraries, storages, HTTP, Websocket, etc.

-Using Clean Architecture, we can easily serve the same business rules in CLI, REST API, and GraphQL.
-Everything is in the same project!
+For example, by using Clean Architecture, we can easily serve the same business rules in CLI, REST API, and Websocket.
+We just need to use the Use Cases!

 We are serving this app mainly in the CLI.
 However, please check the `externals` folder and see one tiny example of starting this game using REST.